Handbook of Engaged Learning Projects

 As students work they will demonstrate an ability to:

-Standards): This project demonstrates some elements of the following:
+Alignment with National Standards: This project demonstrates some elements of the following:

 - Formulate questions, gather information, and organize ideas.